The insurance crisis in the Constructionsector continued to deepen during 2020 and has now spread to other sectors

 For larger policyholders, meeting your underwriter can have a very positive affect on your insurance cover.
 This can be set up by a good broker and will help establish a stronger long-term relationship with your Insurer.
 We encourage underwriter meetings for our larger clients.

 If you have any claim payments or reserves on your record, don’t rely on a standard print out sheet to give the underwriter a satisfactory explanation.
 Give some background about the claim and some assurance on the actions taken to avoid a recurrence.
 If the underwriter isn't given the full story, they will simply apply a negative view and load up your premium or decline to quote.

 Getting an alternative quotation is an easy process and competition will often result in premiums falling dramatically.
 Your broker should be one of your most trusted advisers but still needs to be tested sometimes if you want to avoid complacency.

-Not suitable for everyone, but buying professional indemnity insurance online is becoming an easy and effective way of arranging insurance.
+Only suitable for very small contractors and businesses, buying professional indemnity insurance online is becoming an easy and effective way of arranging insurance.
 It has a clear cost advantage to insurers which is passed on to the policyholder.
 Generally best suited for businesses up to £ 150,000 turnover and with no adverse underwriting features.